saitamasahil/skyscraper/docs/PLATFORMS.md

 1. Scrape and generate the `satellaview/gamelist.xml` as in the [introductive use case](USECASE.md) using `Skyscraper -p satellaview -s screenscraper` and `Skyscraper -p satellaview`
-2. Restart EmulationStation, respective trigger reload of the Gamelist in your frontend.
+2. Restart EmulationStation, respective trigger reload of the gamelist in your frontend.
 3. Smile :)